Guidance – Foundation Apprenticeships

 Your delivery model must meet the product specification.
 You must review and assess each apprentice’s progress and then share this with them, the employer and school.

-Your DDE will get in touch to review your delivery.
+Your SIA will get in touch to review your delivery.
 They'll highlight areas of good practice and where you could make adjustments.

 For the apprentice